johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 This is how containers talk to each other in docker compose.
 Read [Networking in Compose](https://docs.docker.com/compose/networking/) if you'd like to learn more.

 Next, find the latest tag for the `cypress/included` image on [DockerHub](https://hub.docker.com/r/cypress/included/tags).
 It doesn't have an actual `lastest` tag so we'll need to hardcode the value.
+Note, Cypress has [several different docker images](https://github.com/cypress-io/cypress-docker-images) but this one includes everything we need.

 ### cypress run